tytydraco/yessleep/out/Unit_6B.md

 “Luke—what the hell are you doing in my apartment?!”
 I demanded.

 He was silent for a long, choking second.
-Then something changed in his expression — the madness drained, replaced by something far more human.
+Then something changed in his expression; the madness drained, and was replaced by pure terror.

-Terror.

 His pupils widened, breath stuttering.

 “No,” he whispered.
-“No, no, no—she told me you were next—”
+“No, no, please forgive me!
+She told me—”

 I stepped closer, Glock still trained on him.
-“Who told you?”
+“Who told you?!”

 Luke’s eyes filled with tears.
 He was shaking now, mumbling nonsense between shallow gasps.

-Then, in one final, lucid moment, he met my eyes.
+Then, in one final, lucid moment, he met my eyes and his face straightened.

-“She has her eyes on you now.”
+“Forgive me.”

 He grabbed the Glock from my hand, and in one swift motion, he aimed it inside of his mouth and pulled the trigger.

-Blood and brains splattered across the walls, and from what was left of Luke were bits of flesh and brains like a smashed pumpkin.
+Blood and brains splattered across the walls, and from what was left of Luke's head were bits of flesh and brains resembling a smashed pumpkin.

 Luke was dead.
 He killed himself.
-But why?
+But why the hell would he do that?

+I figured that out after the incident.

-After the incident, I couldn’t leave my house.
-I don’t know why I didn’t call the police but I never did nor did they ever come.
+I couldn’t leave my house.
+I don’t know why I didn’t call the police but I never did, and it seemed like no one else did it for me.

 But ever since that night, I’ve started seeing things.

 Just at the edge of my eyes, I could see a shape in the corner of the room.